-Use the Maximum Word Count in Every College Essay
+Students Should Go to the Word Limit in Every College Essay

-Yes, Use the Maximum Word Count in the Short Answers Too
+Students Should Use the Maximum Word or Character Count in Short Answers Too